Keyboard shortcuts

 Project goals

 The full slate of project goals are as follows.
 These goals all have identified points of contact who will drive the work forward as well as a viable work plan.
-The goals include asks from the listed Rust teams, which are cataloged in the reference-level explanation section below.
+The goals specify the level of support needed from the listed Rust teams, which is cataloged in the reference-level explanation section below.

 Reference-level explanation